TritonDataCenter/rfd/rfd/0096/README.md

 basic privilege set--only root owned processes have it).
 This might mitigate any concerns surrounding a `/proc` only solution.

+Searching on https://grok.pkgsrc.pub for both pthread\_setname\_np and chroot showed that only ruby contained both.
+These appear to just be autoconf checks.

 ## Man Pages

 ### pthread\_attr\_getname\_np